Mid-Career Faculty Mentoring Program

 - Managing Obstacles and Seeking Support: Identifying the resources at UTSA and elsewhere to help you achieve goals.
 Balancing teaching, research, service and administrative roles.
 Negotiating workload and timing of expectations of service/teaching.
 Setting oneself up for success with time-management strategies.

-- Powerful Strategies for Maximizing your Scholarship: Maximizing use of sabbatical/course release.
-Creating multiple outcomes for single projects.
+- Powerful Strategies for Maximizing your Scholarship: Creating multiple outcomes for single projects.
 Connecting student teaching/mentoring with your own scholarship.
 Identifying projects that will weigh in as important pieces in your case for Full.

 - Finding Disciplinary Mentors: Identifying a list of potential non-UTSA mentors.
 Cultivating contact and attracting support and mentoring.
 What is the best use of a disciplinary mentor?

-- Summing Up and Commitments to Moving Forward: Participants will reflect on what they have learned and how their plans going forward are being reshaped.
+- Commitments to Moving Forward: Participants will reflect on what they have learned and how their plans going forward are being reshaped.

 All sessions will be held in person on the main campus.
 Participants are expected to attend all of the scheduled sessions and to prepare assigned homework.